gustawho/texmaker-breeze/README.md

 (Yes, just add '-dark' after 'breeze')

 Additionally, if you don't want to compile the packages yourself, you can download the TAR.XZ packages from [HERE](http://opendesktop.org/content/show.php?content=171234).

+## Disclaimer
+I took as many original icons from "Breeze" as I could.
+Those who are not part of the official set, including the Texmaker icon, were made using Inkscape®.
+Therefore, all the icons that I didn't create, are licensed under the LGPL.

 ## Screenshots
 ![Main Window](screenshots/main.png)